25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Best beach club in St. Maarten (Mullet Bay)

-Since writing this post, we recently visited St. Maarten again for a day on a Caribbean cruise.
+Since first writing this post, we recently visited St. Maarten again for a day on a Caribbean cruise.

 We took a taxi to the new Kalatua Beach Restaurant on Mullet Beach.
 At the far end of the beach, it’s the cat’s meow!